Table of Contents

 Hiking on the Roof of Thailand

-The Hmong people from the nearby Baan Khun Klang community maintain and manage the trail.
-They also work as guides.
-The trail is very clearly marked and easy to find on your own.
-Taking a guide, however, is compulsory and provided the local Hmong people with some extra income.
+The Hmong people from the nearby Ban Khun Klang community manage and maintain the trail, and they also work as guides.
+The trail is very easy to find on your own as it’s clearly marked.
+However, taking a guide is a must, and it provides the local Hmong people with some additional income.

 History of the Trail

 The Phra Mahathat Naphamethanidon, the chedi the Royal Thai Air Force constructed to commemorate the king’s 60th birthday in 1989, was already there.
 I assume, therefore, that the road was in fairly good condition.
 Times have changed.
-Around 1999 they opened the Kew Mae Pan Nature Trail.
-The Pha Dok Siew Nature Trails was established in 2006, according to our information.
+Around 1999 they opened the trail.
+The Pha Dok Siew Nature Trail, managed by the Karen People of Ban Mae Klang Luang, was established in 2006, according to our information.
 These two trails have attracted a growing amount of visitors as they are fairly easy and short trails.
 Each trail only takes about 1,5 to 2 hours at a relaxed pace.

 Hiking the Kew Mae Pan Nature Trail